sjackman/orca-paper/orca.md

 The majority of the software packages distributed with ORCA are installed using the Linuxbrew (<http://linuxbrew.sh>) package manager.
 Linuxbrew can install software in the user's home directory on Linux, macOS, or Windows, using Windows Subsystem for Linux, and does not require administrator privileges [@Jackman_2016].
 Linuxbrew provides precompiled binaries for many packages, which alleviates the need to build each tool from source.
 A binary package is built on CircleCI and stored on Bintray whenever each tool is updated.
 Building the ORCA Docker image would take many days if each package were built from source when the image is built.

 The bioinformatics packages available to Linuxbrew are pre-installed in ORCA.
-Users may install and manage other packages that are not included by default with ORCA.
-The Debian package management tool apt-get and the language-specific package management systems for Perl (cpan), Python (pip) and R may be used to install additional software packages not included by default.
+Users may install other packages that are not included by default with ORCA.
+The Debian package management tool apt-get and the language-specific package management systems for Perl (cpan), Python (pip) and R may be used to install additional software packages.
 Interested and engaged users may contribute new bioinformatics tools, or new versions of existing tools, to Brewsci/bio (<https://github.com/brewsci/homebrew-bio>), which builds binary packages for both Linux and macOS.
 These contributed tools will be included in the next release of ORCA.

 # Example Uses of ORCA

 The Genome Sciences Centre of BC Cancer uses ORCA to provide access to their compute resources to external collaborators.
-Giving external collaborators direct access to the internal cluster could risk exposing sensitive patient data.
-Each collaborator is instead provided with a private container, which also isolates their data from the view of other external collaborators.
+Giving collaborators direct access to the internal cluster could risk exposing sensitive patient data.
+Each collaborator is instead provided with a private container, which also isolates their data from the view of other collaborators.

 A four-month undergraduate microbiology class at the University of British Columbia uses ORCA to teach the concepts and applications of bioinformatics research to biologists.
 The 85 students in 2018 each had their own isolated container, protecting their individual work from each other, and access to a shared course folder provided by the instructor.